trussworks/truss-interview/README.md

 ./normalizer < sample.csv > output.csv
 ```

+### JSON:

+Please write a static webpage that displays the data contained in
+`sample.json`.
+You should write JavaScript (or code that compiles
+to JavaScript) that takes the sample data and formats it according
+to the normalization rules listed below.
+Don't worry about making
+it too fancy -- you can display and style the data however you wish,
+but we will be looking for valid markup.

+### Normalization rules:

 Normalized, in this case, means:

-* The entire CSV is in the UTF-8 character set.
+- The entire CSV is in the UTF-8 character set.
-* The `Timestamp` column should be formatted in RFC3339 format.
+- The `Timestamp` column should be formatted in RFC3339 format.
-* The `Timestamp` column should be assumed to be in US/Pacific time;
+- The `Timestamp` column should be assumed to be in US/Pacific time;
   please convert it to US/Eastern.
-* All `ZIP` codes should be formatted as 5 digits.
+- All `ZIP` codes should be formatted as 5 digits.
 If there are less
   than 5 digits, assume 0 as the prefix.
-* The `FullName` column should be converted to uppercase.
+- The `FullName` column should be converted to uppercase.
 There will be
   non-English names.
-* The `Address` column should be passed through as is, except for
+- The `Address` column should be passed through as is, except for
   Unicode validation.
 Please note there are commas in the Address
   field; your CSV parsing will need to take that into account.
 Commas
   will only be present inside a quoted string.
-* The `FooDuration` and `BarDuration` columns are in HH:MM:SS.MS
+- The `FooDuration` and `BarDuration` columns are in HH:MM:SS.MS
   format (where MS is milliseconds); please convert them to the
   total number of seconds expressed in floating point format.
   You should not round the result.
-* The `TotalDuration` column is filled with garbage data.
+- The `TotalDuration` column is filled with garbage data.
 For each
   row, please replace the value of `TotalDuration` with the sum of
   `FooDuration` and `BarDuration`.
-* The `Notes` column is free form text input by end-users; please do
+- The `Notes` column is free form text input by end-users; please do
   not perform any transformations on this column.
 If there are invalid
   UTF-8 characters, please replace them with the Unicode Replacement
   Character.